postgres-ai/postgres-checkup/README.md

 For example: in half a year we can switch to "epoch number `2`".

 `-h db2.vpn.local` means: try to connect to host via SSH and then use remote `psql` command to perform checks.

+Also you can define specific way to connect SSH or `psql` as follow:

+`--ssh-hostname db2.vpn.local` means use only SSH for connection.
+SSH port can be define as well with option `--ssh-port`.

+`--pg-hostname db2.vpn.local` means use only `psql` for connection.
+The port where PostgreSQL accept connections can be defined with option `--pg-port`

+In case when `--pg-port` or `--ssh-port` not defined but `--port` defined,  value of `--port` option will be used instead `--pg-port` or `--ssh-port` in depend of current connection type.

 If SSH is not available the local 'psql' will be used (non-psql reports will be skipped).